bitst0rm-pub/Formatter/README.md

             // Syntax support based on the scope name, not file extension; [type: list[str]]
             // Syntax name is part of scope name and can be retrieved from:
             // Tools > Developer > Show Scope Name
-            "syntaxes": ["css", "js", "php"],
+            // End-users should consult plugin documentation to add more supported syntaxes "syntaxes": ["css", "js", "php"],

             // Path to the plugin executable to be used; [type: str]